You are here

 We do not offer adult rentals.
 We do recommend that you get skis and come along with the kids!
 Getting a new set of boots, skis, and poles that fit well at a local ski shop makes skiing fun for the whole family!
 Most shops offer package deals.

 Opens October 13th.
 Please register early to ensure a spot at Woodland Wapiti.
 Register on the main page for MYSL by selecting "Club Membership."
+SCHOLARSHIPS ARE AVAILABLE.

 Levels and age guidelines are as follows: